sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 For details on the new, recommended format, please see the [current Configuration documentation](./configuration.md).

-Gemini CLI offers several ways to configure its behavior, including environment variables, command-line arguments, and settings files.
+Citrux CLI offers several ways to configure its behavior, including environment variables, command-line arguments, and settings files.
 This document outlines the different configuration methods and available settings.